larry-k88/PY101/study_guides/study_guide.md

 + truthiness can be combined with short-circuiting as follows:
   + logical operators don't always return True or False - they care about the truthiness and return the final expression they evaluate:

-        3 and 'foo'     # 'foo'
+        3 and 'foo'    --> 'foo'
-        0 and 3         # 0
+        0 and 3        --> 0
-        'foo' and 0      # 0
+        'foo' and 0    --> 0

-        3 or 'foo'     # 3
+        3 or 'foo'     --> 3
-        0 or 3         # 3
+        0 or 3         --> 3
-        'foo' or 0      # 'foo'
+        'foo' or 0     --> 'foo'

 ## None

-+ This is the absence of a value (not `0` or something empty/false/False)
++ This is the absence of a value (not `0` or something empty/falsey/False)
 + The only member of the `NoneType` class

 ## ranges

-+ range is type; `range()` calls the constructor to create a range object - this object is an immutable sequence that contains integers (homogeneous) between 2 points
++ range is a type; `range()` calls the constructor to create a range object - this object is an immutable sequence that contains integers (homogeneous) between 2 points
 + `range(start, end, step)`
 + if `start` is omitted, default is 0
 + `start` is inclusive, `end` is non-inclusive